pabloEntropia/essentia-labs/_posts/2019-09-05-cover-song-similarity.md

 ## Streaming mode computation

-We can also compute the same similarity measures using the essentia streaming mode, which suits real-time applications.
-The following code block shows an simple example of the workflow where we stream a query song audio file to compute the cover song similarity distance between a pre-computed reference song HPCP feature in real-time.
+We can also compute the same similarity measures using the Essentia streaming mode, which suits real-time applications.
+The following code block shows a simple example of the workflow where we stream a query song audio file to compute the cover song similarity distance between a pre-computed reference song HPCP feature in real-time.

 ```python
 import essentia.streaming as estr